 CIMM 105 INTRODUCTION TO BLUEPRINT READING

+2 credits.
+2 hours.
+(Lecture 2 HOURS.)
 The student will learn to read and interpret basic blueprints commonly found in manufacturing.
 This course is designed for students in the machining and manufacturing careers.

 CIMM 106 GEOMETRIC DIMENSIONING AND TOLERANCING